Max Krilich: Club career

 Krilich played rugby union at school before joining the Harbord United Rugby League Club.
-He was graded by the Manly Sea Eagles in 1969.
+He was graded by Manly in 1969.
 Australian World Cup hooker Freddie Jones was the Manly captain when Krilich joined the club so he had to bide his time.

-Nevertheless, Krilich's potential was recognised so strongly that he played for City Seconds in 1973 whilst still playing reserve grade with the Sea Eagles!
+Nevertheless, Krilich’s potential was recognised so strongly that he played for City Seconds in 1973 whilst still playing reserve grade with the Sea Eagles!
 Krilich played in over 100 reserve grade games until 1974, and was captain of their reserve grade premiership team in 1972.

 When Jones lost form during the 1974 season, Krilich assumed the mantle of top hooker at the club from the eighth round onwards.
 After the departure of Bob Fulton to Eastern Suburbs following Manly's 1976 premiership win, Krilich assumed the first grade captaincy.

 Krilich played 215 first grade games with the club and 119 reserve grade games up till his retirement in 1983.